cleverhans-lab/FRAUD-Detect/README.md

 Note: training the black-box models requires tensorflow.
 Also the pretrained models are provided at `./FRAUD-Detect/FRAUD-Detect_code/models/pretrained/` directory.

-### Fairwashing, training interpretable models

-To run this code, see the section below:

-### Detecting fairwashing using FRAUD-Detect
+### Fairwashing and detecting fairwashing using FRAUD-Detect

+FRAUD-Detect detects fairwashed models by measuring the Kullback–Leibler (KL) divergence over subpopulation-wise confusion matrices of the interpretable model.

 To observe the KL_confusion_matrix vs Demographic Parity graph for 10 seeds of a given dataset, interpretable model, and black-box model combination: